General

 • Intelligence integration

 Furthermore, EDR systems incorporate intelligence feeds that enhance detection capabilities by offering context on recognized risks and weaknesses.
-This integration enables organizations to remain proactive against emerging dangers, as EDR systems can automatically identify and mitigate potential hazards in real time.
-What is a EDR includes functions such as:
+This integration enables organizations to remain proactive against emerging dangers, as EDR systems can analyze threats in real time.
+EDR includes functions such as:

 • Thorough investigation